Spanish Moss. Quaint Squares. Historic Homes.

 Yet, nestled within this picturesque town, as any real foodie would be aware, there lies an endless selection of deliciousness – making Savannah not only a feast for the eyes, but a feast for the stomach too.

-Exploring Savannah in what was quite extreme heat this past April – sitting under an air-conditioner was just not an option.
+Exploring Savannah in what was quite extreme heat during April 2017 – sitting under an air-conditioner was just not an option.
 But, enjoying a good meal and a thirst quenching drink was always on the itinerary here (and thankfully so!)

 So where did my taste buds take me, and were they left as satisfied as I was promised?
 Read on to see what my favourite eatery options were for your next visit.
-I am so glad I was able to find so many little gems.
+I am so glad I was able to find so many little gems on my quest to discover Savannah’s best food stops.

 The Collins Quarter